ee292d/udnn/README.md

 how to use the SIMD library.
 In particular `TEST(simd, add)` demonstrates idiomatic way to write SIMD arithmetic.

-Keep in mind that not all layers can be implemented in SIMD easily, such as Dropout layer.

 Once you're done, you can use the unit tests you wrote from Task 2 to test against your SIMD implementation.
 They should pass all the tests if your SIMD implementation is correct.